ShellRechargeSolutionsEU/ocpp-charger/README.md

 Options can be passed using the a `-Dexec.args="..."` option to Maven, like this:

+`mvn exec:java -Dexec.args="--connection-type soap http://localhost:8080/ocpp/"`

+or

-`mvn exec:java -Dexec.args="--connection-type soap http://localhost:8080/ocppws/"`
+`mvn exec:java -Dexec.args="--connection-type json http://localhost:8080/ocppws/"`